WEEK #17: SARA B.

 I got my Child & Youth Studies Honours undergrad degree from Brock University.
 While I was there and shortly after I graduated, I was a part of a research team that published a paper in Children & Society Journal on experiences of kids throughout the COVID- 19 pandemic.

+What is an issue or topic you are passionate about or would like to see changed?
 A topic that I am passionate about is inclusivity and accessibility in all aspects of life but especially in sport with children.
 For myself sport and para sport have been monumental in shaping my life, it gave me discipline, integrity, self- control and perseverance that I now carry with me into other aspects of my life.
 I have been volunteering with ONPara Network for many years now as an athlete mentor specifically with their G.E.A.R program (Girls Enabled And Ready To Play).
 It is a program that helps girls and women into wheelchair basketball and hopefully stay.
 This program allows girls and women with all different abilities to experience and try the sport because within Canada this sport can be played by anyone, from able bodied to paraplegic to amputees and everything in between.

 What specific strategies would you like to see parents, coaches, or sport administrators do to improve diversity in sport or progress your cause?